Nine steps for a successful eviction

 6. Remove hazards

-Once on site, the HCEO and his team of enforcement agents will need to identify, manage and remove or reduce any hazards they find on site and to safely adapt the enforcement accordingly, using a rolling “real-time” risk assessment during the operation.
+Once on site, the HCEO and their team of enforcement agents will need to identify, manage and remove or reduce any hazards they find on site and to safely adapt the enforcement accordingly, using a rolling “real-time” risk assessment during the operation.

 7. Work with the police

-The HCEO and his team will work in an integrated, efficient and effective manner with the police, other public authorities and agencies, with sub-contractors and with the claimant in order to successfully execute the writ of possession.
+The HCEO and their team will work in an integrated, efficient and effective manner with the police, other public authorities and agencies, with sub-contractors and with the claimant in order to successfully execute the writ of possession.

 8. Obtain vacant possession